 I asked Marianne to do a little more research on this and she discovered that intense exercise greatly lowers the blood sugar - that she needs to eat during exercising.
 After doing this, she had no more sleepless nights.

-If you are willing to take responsibility for yourself and learn how to lovingly treat yourself physically, emotionally, and spiritually, you can heal your anxiety.
+If you are willing to take responsibility for yourself and learn how to lovingly treat yourself physically, emotionally, and spiritually, you can heal your anxiety and depression.

 Send this article to a friend Print this article Bookmarked 4 time(s)